-As described in Article 1.4.6., a zone or compartment within the territory of one or more countries not declared free from infection with abalone herpesvirus may be declared free by the Competent Authority(ies) of the country(ies) concerned if:
+As described in Article 1.4.6. within the territory of one or more countries not declared free from infection with abalone herpesvirus may be declared free by the Competent Authority(ies) of the country(ies) concerned if:

-1) none of the susceptible species referred to in Article 11.1.2. are present in the zone or compartment and basic biosecurity conditions have been continuously met for at least the last two years;
+1) none of the susceptible species referred to in Article 11.1.2. are present in the zone or have been continuously met for at least the last two years;